wddwycc/ASCIIKit/README.md

 ![](https://raw.githubusercontent.com/wddwycc/ASCIIKit/master/Demo/3.png)

-The process is done Asynchoriously with CoreGraphics.
+The calculation is done Asynchoriously with CoreGraphics.

 See more detail in the demo project~.